 A common cause for concern in all dogs is bowel obstruction, which is when his stomach or intestines have been partially or completely blocked.
-Blockages cause a number of complications, including preventing food and water from passing through his GI tract and decreasing their blood flow.
+Blockages cause several complications, including preventing food and water from passing through his GI tract and decreasing blood flow.
 Your dog can even die from an intestinal blockage within 3-7 days.

 Blockages can occur anywhere along the digestive tract.
 Some may be able to pass into the esophagus, but not into the stomach.
 Others may pass into the stomach but not into the intestines or become lodged in the intricate twists and turns of a dog’s intestines.

 The most frequent kinds of bowel obstructions are foreign bodies.
 Every pup runs the risk of swallowing surprising items: toys, trash, socks, underwear, dish towels… the list goes on!
 String, yarn, and rope fibers are especially hazardous for dogs because they can cause intestinal twisting.
 With older dogs, other common bowel obstructions to look out for are masses or tumors.

 What Are The Signs Of Intestinal Blockages In Dogs?

 How do you know if your dog has an intestinal blockage?
 Dog intestinal blockage symptoms could be easy to brush off as merely an upset stomach unless you witnessed your dog swallow a foreign object.

 - Loss of appetite